vparrello/FIG-Bioinformatics-Course/2_Hammers/2.1_Hammers-as-Genetic-Barcodes/Genetic-Barcodes-Exercise-2_New-Genome.md

 * Hint: Can you remember which datatype would be appropriate for associating a string with the number of times that it occurs?

     Load in the file `Definitions.html` as in previous exercises.
-Then, ask Grimoire to write a python program that will:
+Then, ask Grimoire to write a python program named `hammer_creator.py` that will:

         * Accept as '-K' a mandatory Kmer-length command-line argument;

-        * Read a tab-separated-value file from `STDIN`, skip the header-line, strip off the newlines, and parse the first two columns into (genome_id, sequence) pairs
+        * Read a tab-separated-value file from `STDIN`, skip the header-line, parse the first two columns into (genome_id, sequence) pairs, and strip off any newlines that might have been attached to the sequence

         * Find all of the Kmers that occur exactly once in exactly one genome; these Kmers are the "Hammers"